prrvchr/gContactOOo/README.md

 - Driver has a new name: **Google Contacts**

 - Driver is now registred for a new protocol: **sdbc:address:google:your_account@gmail.com**

+- The **HsqlDBDriverOOo** extension now provides the driver for accessing the HsqlDB database used by gContactOOo.

 - Many other fix...